Moving to a new rental property can feel like a big upheaval, and once you're in your house or flat, you'll need to settle and make yourself home.

-If you’re unsure whether you’re permitted to make particular changes to your home, check the terms of your tenancy agreement.
+If you're unsure whether you're permitted to make certain changes to your home, check the terms of your tenancy agreement.
 You can also contact your landlord and ask them directly.

 Traditional wallpaper may be a no-go, but did you know it's now possible to purchase removable designs?
 Ideal for renters, these decorative accessories can quickly and easily be taken down without doing damage to the wall beneath.
 So, you can switch up the colour scheme and add any patterns you like without breaching the terms of your tenancy agreement.

-Putting an array of your favourite photos on display is bound to give your rental home a more welcoming vibe.
-Before you attach any to the walls though, make sure this is OK under the terms of your tenancy agreement.
-If it’s not, position frames on various surfaces instead.
+Putting an array of your favourite photos on display is a great way to give your rental home a more welcoming vibe.
+Before you attach any to the walls, check that this is OK under the terms of your tenancy agreement.
+If it's not, position frames on various surfaces instead.

-From curtains, to rugs, to cushions, soft furnishings can completely transform the look and feel of your rooms.
-The best thing is, you can pack them up and take them with you to your new property if and when you move on.
+Soft furnishings, such as curtains, rugs, throws and cushions, can completely transform the look and feel of your rooms.
+You can even pack them up and take them to your new property if and when you move on.

-Some greenery is guaranteed to breathe new life into a rental property.
+Adding plants and greenery is guaranteed to breathe new life into a rental property – they can add colour, smell nice and improve the air quality.
 As well as introducing plants into living areas, why not place some in your bathroom and kitchen too?

 Be savvy when it comes to insurance

-There’s no rule saying you have to take out insurance when you move into a rental home, but if you want to protect your finances and possessions in the event of anything from a burglary to a fire or flood, it’s well worth considering tenants content insurance.
-Note that the insurance policy your landlord has won’t offer cover for any damage or loss when it comes to your belongings.
+There's no rule saying you have to take out insurance when you move into a rental home, but if you want to protect your finances and possessions in the event of anything from a burglary to a fire or flood, it's well worth considering tenants' content insurance.
+Note that your landlord's insurance policy won't offer cover for any damage or loss when it comes to your belongings.

-You may also want to consider tenancy liability insurance.
+You may also want to consider Tenancy Liability insurance.
 At HomeLet, we offer contents insurance that incorporates this cover.
-Tenancy liability insurance protects you if you accidentally damage your landlord’s furniture, fixtures or fittings and you’re liable to cover the cost of repairs or replacements under the terms of your tenancy agreement.
+If you accidentally damage your landlord's furniture, fixtures or fittings and you're liable to cover the cost of repairs or replacements under the terms of your tenancy agreement, Tenancy Liability insurance protects you.